SLC Dunk: An SB Nation Community

 =======================================================

-Seriously, is there any other real-world scenario where you could have a career like that and be given a guaranteed salary worth 3X that of what you've ever made?
+Seriously, is there any other real-world scenario where you could have a career like that and be given a guaranteed two-year salary worth 3X that of what you've ever made?
 You make $35k this year.
-Some other company offers you a two-year contract worth 60 grand a year after a similar career?
+Some other company offers you a two-year contract worth 120 grand a year after a similar career?

 And maybe it was that lack of real-world experience that got Hart and Jazz fans off on the wrong foot.
-Back in November, Hart had a little fender bender in the ESA's parking lot, he gave us this statement,
+Back in November, after Hart had a little fender bender in the ESA's parking lot, he gave us this statement,

 "It's the inconvenience.
 It's not material.
 It's just -- now -- I've got to call and get me a rent-a-car and they're going to try and give me a car that's [worth] $40,000 less than what I drive.
 I don't want my kids back there sitting low.
 But you know how insurance companies do it."

-If you take out the "$40,000" of his statement, and it's probably not a problem.
+Take out the "$40,000" of his statement, and it's probably not a problem.
 But with that there, he reminded everyone that he was complaining about a sum that is more than what most fans probably make in a year.
 It's all relative of course.
 If you're used to that lifestyle, maybe that's a bit of a hit.

 Of course the Jazz brass were scrambling after they didn't wouldn't sign Dee Brown.
 They had two PG openings with Fisher gone and Dee heading to Turkey.
 So signing Hart is a bit self-inflicted.

-But it wasn't losing the popular Brown or the Escalade incident that dienfranchised Jazz fans, it was Hart's poor play.
+But it wasn't losing the popular Brown or the Escalade incident that disenfranchised Jazz fans, it was Hart's poor play.
 He was given the job out of training camp due to his hard work.
 I think most fans gave him the benefit of the doubt for the first month as he tried to learn yet another system.
 But he never got things going.
 He didn't shoot well and didn't seem to have good clock management skills.

 Everyone knows that Sloan is going to pull Williams with about 3 minutes to go in the first.
 So Hart becomes the two-fer guy at the end of the period.
 He seemed more concerned about getting the shot off with 36 seconds left than about getting a good shot off.
 So no matter where he was on the court, he'd fire away.